WilloWisp03/WilloWisp03/README.md

 - 👩‍💻 &nbsp; Had a Two year Traineeship at Microsoft that has recently finished

-- 🎓 &nbsp; Currently looking for new work.
+- 🎓 &nbsp; Currently working to development a Video game.

 - 🌱 &nbsp; Passionate in Game Design, and Software Development.